ls1-sys-prog-course-archive-SoSe22/task4-concurrency/README.md

 ## Deliverables
 1. Implement the spinlock that is declared in `cspinlock.h` to generate a library called `libcspinlock.so`.
 2. Implement a lock-based hashmap datastructure that is declared in `chashmap.h` to generate a library called `liblockhashmap.so`.
 3. Implement a lock-free hashmap datastructure that is declared in `chashmap.h` to generate a library called `liblockfreehashmap.so`.
-For this task,

 **NB:** For tasks 1 and 3, only atomic primitives (e.g., compare-and-swap, atomic fetch-and-increment, etc.) are allowed.
 No synchronization library can be used (on Rust you can use `std::sync::atomic`).

-### Tipp for Rust
+### Tip for Rust

 You allocate datastructures via [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) and cast those